 Key factors when considering transferring a stakeholder pension!

-- Loss of guaranteed annuity rates (GARS) : There are potential extras within your current pension plan such as a generous annuity rate, which you could lose upon cashing in.
+- Loss of guaranteed annuity rates (GARS) : There are potential extras within your current pension plan such as a generous annuity rate, which you could lose with a Stakeholder Pension Transfer.

 - Investment performance: What is the historic performance of the new provider?
 Is it better, worse or the same as your current?
 How much choice is there?
 Stakeholder pensions rarely vary much in terms of what they offer so it really comes down to the performance the funds themselves.

 - Charges: As previously mentioned all annual management charges (AMC)are capped at 1.5%.
 However, it is a possible that you are currently on a 1% AMC and the new provider is at 1.5%, so it is always worth checking.